 Some vegetables that deserve center stage always seem to end up in a supporting roll.
 I’ve already made my case for Chinese broccoli, now I want to talk about baby bok choy.

 Like everyone else, I love baby bok choy in a mixed vegetable stir-fry.
 But it’s also wonderful on it’s own.

 You’ll find that baby bok choy is amiable to many flavor combinations.
 This is one of my favorites: sesame oil, garlic, ginger, and a little chili paste kick.

-To make this a meal, I like to serve it topped with a fried egg (big surprise 🙂 ) or quickly stir-fried chicken, pork or beef .
+To make this a meal, I like to serve this as a side for Cauliflower Fried Rice or quickly stir-fried chicken, pork or beef .